4 Critical Reasons Your Presence Is Required on Every Social Media Platform

 If you’ve chosen to avoid Instagram under the premise you do not need it to reach your audience or have no idea how to use it, you will not be able to respond (even if your social listening system catches it).

-Catching that negative post quickly and responding to it, could prevent it from going viral.
-But more important, it provides an opportunity for you to address the issue.
-I often find how a company handles negative situations, especially in full public view, has a more profound impact on how they are perceived than the initial posted complaint.
+Catching and responding to a negative post quickly could prevent it from going viral.
+More important, it provides an opportunity for you to address the issue.

 What’s In A Name?